Have a question you can’t find the answer to? We’ve got you covered with festival information and answers to frequently asked questions.

 If you have to bring medication, please make sure to bring a valid photo ID that matches the name printed on your prescription.
 If you need to refrigerate any medication, including insulin, please stop by our medical centre and someone will assist you.

-As per AGLC regulations, cannabis consumption is not permitted within the venue.
 Smoking is restricted to designated areas only.

 You can find our safety (aka security) staff roaming the grounds and positioned at each stage and gateway throughout the grounds.
 Our safety staff is trained to help make sure every Chaser has a good time and stays safe.